 - Cover the vehicle with a "breathable" cover, one made from a porous material such as cotton.
-Non-porous materials, such as plastic sheeting, trap moisture, which can damage the paint. - If possible, periodically run the engine until it reaches full operating temperature (the cooling fans cycle on and off twice).
+Non-porous materials, such as plastic sheeting, trap moisture, which can damage the paint. - If possible, periodically run the engine until it reaches full operating temperature (the cooling fan cycles twice).
 Preferably, do this once a month.

-If you store your vehicle for 12 months or longer, have your Acura dealer perform the inspections called for in the 24 months/30,000 miles (48,000 km) maintenance schedule (Normal Conditions) as soon as you take it out of storage (see page 159).
+If you store your vehicle for 12 months or longer, have your dealer perform the inspections called for in the 24 months/30,000 miles (48,000 km) Maintenance Schedule (Normal Conditions) as soon as you take it out of storage (see page 157).
 The replacements called for in the maintenance schedule are not needed unless the vehicle has actually reached that time or mileage.